thedworak/dfg_3dviewer/viewer/lil-gui-master/Guide.md

 gui.add( document, 'title' );
 ```

-lil-gui will choose an appropriate controller type based on the property's value when it was added
-to the GUI.
-Since `document.title` was a string, a text field was created.
+lil-gui will choose an appropriate controller based on the property's data type.
+Since `document.title` is a string, a text field is created.

-Here are some more of the variable types you can control:
+Here are some more of the data types you can control:

 ```js
 obj = {